-6.4.12 Noise and disturbance: Given its residential location, Environmental Health officers have raised concerns over potential disturbance to the surrounding neighbours during demolition and construction.
-However they considered conditions relating to hours of work and dust can overcome this.
+6.4.13 Noise and disturbance: Given its residential location, Environmental Health officers have raised concerns over potential disturbance to the surrounding neighbours during demolition and construction.
+However, they consider conditions relating to hours of work and dust can overcome this.